guyu980/CME211/exam2/short_answers.md

 1.5
-The outcom will be error.
-The last index for arr[3] is 2.
+It will output 0.
+Because the last index for arr is 2.
+Thus there is no guarrante what arr[3] will be like.